Finding the Best Places to Retire Since 2006!

 Cons: State Route 27, really the only way into town, becomes very congested during tourist season.

 Recommended as a Retirement Spot?
-Yes, although the long, quiet winters and distance to an accredited hospital should be weighed.
+Yes, although the long, quiet winters should be considered.

 The most northern state of the seven states of New England, Maine is characterized by a rugged, scenic coast, rolling hills and thick forests.
 Parts of Maine are very remote, not easy to reach by train, plane or automobile.
 Other areas, most notably the southern coastal and mid-coastal towns, are easily accessible and often very crowded during tourist season.